ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-overview.md

 ## Creating and Using Animation Graphs

-Animation graphs are configured through the [animation graph asset type (TODO)](animation-graph-asset.md).
+Animation graphs are configured through the [animation graph asset type](animation-graph-asset.md).
 To apply the output pose of an animation graph to an [animated mesh](../animated-mesh-component.md), add an [animation controller component](animation-controller-component.md) to the same [game object](../../../runtime/world/game-objects.md).
 The controller will send the output pose to the mesh every frame, but only while the scene is [simulated](../../../editor/run-scene.md).

 To control what an animation graph will output, you typically also need a [blackboard](../../../Miscellaneous/blackboards.md).
 The blackboard is used to store state.
 Scripts or other [custom code](../../../custom-code/custom-code-overview.md) decide which animations should be played and write that state to the blackboard.
 The animation graph in turn reads state from the blackboard and then activates the desired animation clip playback.
 The graph can also write back state to the blackboard, for example to communicate back that an animation clip has finished playing.